evilsh3ll/nordvpn-openvpn-importing-scripts/README.md

 # nordvpn-ovpn-importing-scripts

 ### Description
-Two scripts capable of download all ovpn configurations from NordVpn website and add them in network manager automatically with credentials.
+Two scripts capable of downloading all ovpn configurations from NordVpn website and add them in network manager, automatically, with credentials.

 `download-configs.sh`